United Way Worldwide - Funder Overview

 Equity and Diversity Priorities

-United Way prioritizes advancing equity in grantmaking and resource allocation decisions, including:
+United Way prioritises advancing equity in grantmaking and resource allocation decisions, including:

-- Prioritizing organizations led by people of color
+- Prioritising organisations led by people of colour

-- Supporting organizations explicitly focusing on advancing equity with communities of color
+- Supporting organisations explicitly focusing on advancing equity with communities of colour

 - Balancing investments between long-term systemic change and direct service provision